Author paints dark, satiric portrait of Vancouver in stories

-TOKYO (Reuters) - A Vancouver neighborhood of men who drink fig-infused martinis and eat fiddleheads on skewers faces a crisis when a beer-swilling, barbecue-loving truck driver moves in.
+TOKYO, Jan 18 (Reuters) - A Vancouver neighbourhood of men who drink fig-infused martinis and eat fiddleheads on skewers faces a crisis when a beer-swilling, barbecue-loving truck driver moves in.
 An Olympic mascot marmot kidnaps a young boy from his parents.

 These are just a few of the tales in “Better Living Through Plastic Explosives,” a book of short stories by Canadian author Zsuzsi Gartner that brings to life a dark, satiric Vancouver set just a few years into the future.